christiancamaisa/312H-globalwarmingproj/background.md

 # Background

 As most of us know, global warming is one of the most significant issues facing our society today.
-It presents a fundamental threat to humanity's existence and solving it is a challenge due to our dependence on unsustainable energy sources.
+It presents a fundamental threat to humanity's existence and solving it is a challenge due to our dependence on unsustainable energy.

 ### How did we get here?